Official websites use .gov

 • Dimensions: hostname, full page URL, page title

-• Description: top 30 second-level domain websites and/or subdomains based on the number of total sessions.
+• Description: top 30 second-level domain websites and/or subdomains based on the number of total page views.
 Updated daily for 7 and 30-day aggregate reports.

 • Metric: average session duration